Yoga Practice

 Extended Neck Stretch

 Go carefully with this one and always work in a pain-free range.
 Drop left ear towards left shoulder, hold for a few breaths before extending the right arm out to the side.
 Try raising the arm and lowering it, noticing any changes this makes to the neck stretch.
-For an additional layer you can place the left hand onto the side of the head – don’t push your head down, this is a gentle additional weight.
+For a deeper stretch, place the left hand onto the side of the head.
+Don’t push your head down, this is a gentle additional weight.

 Come up on the inhale and repeat on the opposite side.